xebialabs-community/meetups/2020-05_XLR_in_OpenShift/ReadMe.md

 This is for xl release tag 9.6 if you want to use a different image you must update the image.yaml file with the tag you would like. (latetst is not a supported tag under xl release)

+NOTE: Do not default-conf directory use conf directory.
+This will save you from issues with the java keystore